Urban Challenger's story: Running for John

 ‘In those final days with John, the one thing that we were both very clear about was that while it was the worst time of our lives, we wanted to do something to remember John and give back to a hospital who helped us in so many ways.

-‘Having seen what these amazing people at Evelina London can do, we want to help provide them with some of the tools they need to continue doing this, and that is why we will be taking part in Guy’s Urban Challenge 2017.
+‘Having seen what these amazing people at Evelina London can do, we wanted to help provide them with some of the tools they need to continue doing this, and that is why we took part in Guy’s Urban Challenge 2017.

 ‘There is not a day that goes by that we don’t think or talk about John.
 Having his twin brother growing each day is also a constant reminder of the hole in our family.
 We said we would honour John and each year we challenge ourselves to do something out of our comfort zone in his memory.
-This year we are supported by eleven friends and Team Muir is bigger and stronger than ever.
-We are blessed to have so many people helping.’
+This year we were supported by eleven friends.
+We were blessed to have so many people helping.’